phpsw/phpsw/README.md

 Tasks
 -----

-Almost all of our content is stored in [Meetup](http://www.meetup.com/php-sw), but we cache it in Redis to save on API requests, and we also pull in tweets from our Twitter account.
+Almost all of our content is stored in [Meetup](http://www.meetup.com/php-sw), but we cache it in Redis to save on API requests, and also pull in tweets from our Twitter account.

-If you're forking this project for your own use, you'll need to run these tasks to pull in the content from your own accounts, and you'll probably want to set them up as cron jobs in production.
+If you're forking this project for your own use, you'll need to run these tasks to pull in the content from your own accounts, and you'll probably also want to set them up as cron jobs in production.

 ```bash
 app/console meetup:import:all